-The Academy need to ensure that you are kept informed of vacancies, any significant workplace developments and training opportunities whilst you are on maternity, adoption or paternity leave.
-Contact by DSAT with you whilst you are on maternity, adoption or paternity leave will not be counted as work and as such will not form part of the 10 KIT days.
+The Academy needs to ensure that you are kept informed of vacancies, any significant workplace developments and training opportunities whilst you are on maternity, additional paternity or adoption leave.
+Contact by your employer with you whilst you are on maternity, additional paternity or adoption leave will not be counted as work and as such will not form part of the ten KIT days.